redelva/homebridge-broadlink-http/README.md

 It will offer a function named Http Bridge.
 Simplely an api server for broadlink device.

-You can open http://yourandroiddeviceip:port to get http url（try url/devices and url/codes）.
+You can open http://yourandroiddeviceip:port to get on and off url（try http://yourandroiddeviceip:port/devices and http://yourandroiddeviceip:port/codes）.

 Next, edit your config.json and work with Homebridge(I am using a Raspberry pi to run homebridge).